ab5w/Curriculum-vitae/craig-parker-cv.md

 * Experience with high availability setups, using haproxy and MySQL replication.
 * Administration of hadoop (HDFS/HBase/MapReduce) using Cloudera and Ambari/Hortonworks.
 * Use of zfs for the management of backup servers.
-* Experience with the setup, configuration and management of FreeIPA for SSO/LDAP authentication on servers and web services.
+* Experience with the setup, configuration and management of load balanced multi master FreeIPA for SSO/LDAP authentication on servers and web services.

 ###### Scripting and configuration management